-These communities remain at high risk for dangerous COVID-19 variants rapidly increasing in US, expert warns
+These communities remain at high risk for dangerous Covid-19 variants rapidly increasing in US, expert warns

 “In those communities, a Covid that spreads twice as fast is not a good thing,” Slavitt said.

-The Delta variant, a form of Covid-19 first identified in India, has increased to approximately 10% of coronavirus cases in the United States, according to the CDC.
+The Delta variant, a form of Covid-19 first identified in India, has increased to approximately 10% of coronavirus cases in the United States, according to the Centers for Disease Control and Prevention.

 The strain has been listed by the CDC as a “variant of concern,” meaning scientists believe it is more transmittable and can cause more severe disease.